Mieron-HH/alx-low_level_programming/0x0B-malloc_free/README.md

 	- returns a pointer to a 2 dimensional array of integers

 >>> 4-free_grid.c
-	- rees a 2 dimensional grid previously created by your alloc_grid function
+	- frees a 2 dimensional grid previously created by your alloc_grid function

+>>> 100-argstostr.c
+	- concatenates all the arguments of your program